prasonn69/celeb_1/README.md

 # celeb_1
-Here’s a neat and clear **README.md** file you can include for your project.
-It'll help anyone (even future-you 😎) understand what your code does, how it works, and how to use it:

----

 # 🧠 Celebrity Image Classifier & Predictor

 A simple CNN-based image classifier built using TensorFlow and deployed via Streamlit.
 This app lets you train a model on a custom dataset of sports celebrities and then predict the celebrity in an uploaded image.